blib-la/runpod-worker-comfy/README.md

 ## Build the image

-You can build the image locally: `docker build -t timpietruskyblibla/runpod-worker-comfy:dev .`
+You can build the image locally: `docker build -t timpietruskyblibla/runpod-worker-comfy:dev --platform linux/amd64 .`

+🚨 It's important to specify the `--platform linux/amd64`, otherwise you will get an error on RunPod, see [#13](https://github.com/blib-la/runpod-worker-comfy/issues/13)

 ## Local testing